boomer121/breezecoin/doc/build-osx.md

 Creating a release build
 ------------------------

-A vertcoind binary is not included in the Breezecoin-Qt.app bundle.
-You can ignore this section if you are building `vertcoind` for your own use.
+A breezecoind binary is not included in the Breezecoin-Qt.app bundle.
+You can ignore this section if you are building `breezecoind` for your own use.

 If you are building `litecond` for others, your build machine should be set up as follows for maximum compatibility: